-The Center’s leadership team has a wide range of backgrounds and interests.
+The Center’s leadership team (below) has a wide range of backgrounds and interests.
 You can also learn more about our research activities by visiting our Research page.

 Sara Benning, MLS, directs the day-to-day activities of the HRSA-funded Center for Leadership Education in Maternal and Child Public Health.
 If you’re interested in know more about the Center, the technical assistance we provide or how to partner on an educational event or training, contact Ms. Benning at sbenning at umn.edu.

-Zobeida Bonilla, PhD, MPH, is an Assistant Professor in Epidemiology & Community Health.
+Zobeida Bonilla, PhD, MPH, MA, is an Associate Professor in Epidemiology & Community Health.
 She is also a Co-Investigator on the HRSA-funded Center for Leadership Education in Maternal and Child Public Health training grant.
 Her areas of interest and expertise include health disparities, global MCH and qualitative research.
-Learn more about Zobeida’s areas of research, courses taught, publications and collaborations.
+Learn more about Dr. Bonilla’s areas of research, courses taught, publications and collaborations.

 Alexis Chavez is from Glendale, Arizona and is a recent graduate from the University of Arizona with a Bachelor’s of Science degree in Public Health: Health Promotion and minor in Health and Human Values.
 She is now pursuing a Master’s degree in Public Health with an emphasis in Maternal and Child Health.
 She has a passion for child health and has much experience in volunteering, interning and working with children in different clinics and hospitals.
 She also has experience in research and grant writing.
 Alexis is passionate and dedicated to learning and becoming involved with the community at the University of Minnesota.